BillTheBest/advice/index.md

 ```

 With Advice, adding grouped, nested, carousel or image logic to any other list is as simple as applying the methods with mixins.
-Code is not duplicated and only affects the scope to which its created.
+Code is not duplicated and only affects the scope to which it is added.

 ## API ##